Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 you did them.
 Also note any problems, so you can discuss them with your SLP.

-Your SLP and medical team may change your exercises, as the team monitors your progress.
+Your SLP and healthcare team may change your exercises, as the team monitors your

-This monitoring may include bedside swallowing exams or additional imaging techniques,
+progress.
+This monitoring may include bedside swallowing exams or more imaging techniques,

-like fiberoptic evaluation of swallowing.
-It may take a few weeks to notice an improvement
+study (MBSS).
+It may take a few weeks to notice an improvement in your swallowing.

 As your ability to swallow improves, your risk of aspiration will decrease.
 Your SLP